Thangiee/Freasy-Monad/README.md

 ## Getting started

 **Important**
-* Version 0.6.0 uses the new [scala.meta](http://scalameta.org/).
+* Version 0.6.0 uses [scala.meta](http://scalameta.org/).
 If using IntelliJ, please uninstall the Freasy Monad Plugin if you have it installed.

 * Replace `addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0" cross CrossVersion.full)` with
-  `addCompilerPlugin("org.scalameta" % "paradise" % "3.0.0-M8" cross CrossVersion.full)` for those
+  `addCompilerPlugin("org.scalameta" % "paradise" % "3.0.0-M11" cross CrossVersion.full)` for those
   coming from versions before 0.6.0.

 Freasy Monad is currently available for Scala 2.11 and 2.12, and [Scala.js](http://www.scala-js.org/).